 Vicki & Dan’s Seaside Wedding Photographs at Durlston Castle

 You may remember Vicki and Dan from their Studland beach, Corfe castle and Durlston castle engagement photographs.
-Since then we have got to know our local fish mongers very well, sourcing scallop shells for table settings and co-ordinating with the wonderful wedding organiser Polly Smith from Blue Bay Events.
+Since then we have got to know our local fish mongers very well, sourcing scallop shells for their seaside wedding photographs.
+Their table settings were co-ordinated with the wonderful wedding organiser Polly Smith from Blue Bay Events.

 We were treated to sunny skies and arrived at Morton’s House Hotel to find Vicki and her bridesmaids busying themselves with the wedding preparations.
 We got to work collecting these seaside wedding photographs.